hslloyd/hslloyd.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I gave a guest lecture in Science of Leaning Data Science  (Psych 193L) on Graph Comprehension at UC San Diego.
+I gave a guest lecture in Science of Learning Data Science  (Psych 193L) on Graph Comprehension at UC San Diego.